How to Install The Bayview Roofing Collection

 We recommend hiring a professional, experienced rooﬁng installer to perform this installation.
 Following these installation instructions should ensure a leak-free installation.
 Failure to follow these instructions may void the product warranty.
-Buchner Manufacturing Inc oﬀers a limited 50 year warranty limited to the cost of replacement product it manufactures (Go to www.buchnermfg.com to view the warranty).
+Buchner Manufacturing Inc oﬀers a limited 50-year warranty limited to the cost of replacement products it manufactures (Go to www.buchnermfg.com to view the warranty).
 The warranty is valid only after the original owner of the property signs and mails the warranty to Buchner Mfg within 30 days of the installation being completed for it to be registered.

-Buchner Manufacturing is not responsible for any other costs including those associated with faulty workmanship in installation or for not complying with building code.
+Buchner Manufacturing is not responsible for any other costs including those associated with faulty workmanship in the installation or for not complying with building code.

-It is your responsibility to consult, understand and adhere to local building and safety codes.
+It is your responsibility to consult, understand, and adhere to local building and safety codes.

 Roof Pitch - Bayview Aluminum Shingles should only be installed on slopes of 4/12 or greater.

 Storage - All materials purchased from Buchner Mfg must be stored in a dry, ventilated area protected from moisture and chemicals.
 It is recommended to install our shingles as soon as possible after purchase.